GraphXAIN: Narratives to Explain Graph Neural Networks: Methods

-To overcome the issue of purely technical explanations of GNN models' predictions, we propose GraphXAINs—natural language narratives for graphs.
+To address the issue of purely technical explanations for GNN predictions, we propose GraphXAINs, natural language narratives for graphs.
 We propose the following definition of GraphXAIN, a XAI Narratives for graphs:

 \begin{definition}[GraphXAIN] A GraphXAIN is a XAI Narrative tailored for graph-structured data. \end{definition}